 Europe’s first underwater restaurant uses light to promote marine biodiversity – while teaching visitors about marine life.

 The large cement block appears to sink to the bottom of the ocean where it rests against the Lindesnes rocks, halfway into the North Atlantic (see cover photo).
 The construction blends in with the surroundings as the surroundings and merges with the rugged nature.
 As Europe’s first underwater restaurant and marine biology research centre, Under is a tribute to the wild coastal landscape of Norway’s southern tip.

 ”We want to create a unique gastronomic experience that changes the way visitors perceive the ocean”, says Stig Ubostad, owner and project manager for the restaurant.

-In March 2019, Under is expected to be finished.
 Five metres below the surface, visitors can enjoy fine dining and mesmerizing views of marine life.
 However, Under is not an aquarium.
 The building will eventually become part of the marine environment and home for marine species.
 The rough concrete surface is designed to attract mussels which will transform the restaurant into an artificial reef that helps cleaning the ocean and attract other species.
 The goal is to increase biodiversity.
-When the restaurant is finished, it will also serve as a research centre for marine life.
+The restaurant will also serve as a research centre for marine life.

 Light can attract fish